ankushjain358/coderjony-statiq-blog/input/blogs/getting-started-with-aws-cdk-using-net.md

 ```

 ## Step 6: Bootstrapping AWS environment for CDK deployment
-You need to provision few AWS resources in advance in order to deploy a CDK app in an envionment.
+You need to provision few AWS resources in advance in order to deploy a CDK app in an environment.
 Those resources includes:
 - **Amazon S3 bucket** for storing CloudFormation files
 - **IAM roles** that grant permissions needed to perform deployments